 What licenses do I need to get paid to fly?

 To be paid to fly you’ll need a commercial pilot certificate.
 To reach that point you’ll need a private pilot certificate and over 200 hours of flight time.

 Most pilots will also have an instrument rating so they can fly in the clouds as well.

 However, most paid pilot jobs will require more hours and/or additional ratings.
-This is why most pilots become a CFI on their path to becoming an airline pilot, to build hours to become eligible for a future job.
+This is why most pilots become a CFI on their path to becoming an airline pilot.
+This gives them the opportunity to build hours and experience while becoming eligible for a future job.

 What is the difference between Part 141 and Part 61?

 The primary difference between the two is the minimum number of hours you have to fly to become a pilot and the standardized curriculum you’ll be taught.

 Under Part 61 someone pursuing their private pilot needs to fly a minimum of 40 hours.
 Under Part 141 you only need to fly a minimum of 35.